wp-plugins/wp-email-template/readme.txt

 == Support ==

-Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/products-page/wordpress/wp-email-template/#help) on the Pro Versions Home page.
+Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/shop/wp-email-template/#tab-reviews) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.1 - 2013/01/09 =

+* Tweak: Updated Support and Pro Version link URL's on wordpress.org description, plugins and plugins dashboard.
+Links were returning 404 errors since the launch of the all new a3rev.com mobile responsive site as the base e-commerce permalinks is changed.

+* Fixed: When user server does not support  file_get_contents function changes made to the template were not applying to the WooCommerce Email template.
+We had added a get file from get_stylesheet_directory_uri constant as a work around but had missed the () at the end of the function so it wasn't working

 = 1.0.0 - 2012/09/03 =